amitsingh898983-ship-it/sales_EDA_project/README.md

 # sales_EDA_project
-it is data visualisation project data cleanig and finding null values
+It is data visualisation project. where we have to visualize the project by data cleaning, finding null values and filling null values etc.